sciencegenome/sciencegenome/README.md

 - 2014–2016: University of Technology, Sydney, Australia, where I developed computational methods for seagrasses.
 - 2011-2014: Fondazione Edmund Mach, Italy, where I developed and analyzed bioinformatics methods for nuclear and organelle genomes, metagenomics from fungal and bacterial both whole genome as well as 16S and ITS sequencing.

+- If you have listened from me then it has value to you and me and that expresses my interest and willingness and if you have listened from someone else anything fake and not confirmed with me, it has nothing to do with me.
+- I am not responsible for anyone suggesting any personal/work preferences/establishing any sort of categorical/numerical association with anything without informing me, saying that I like that.
+You can ask me anytime and i will let you know.
+- I dont entertain a single word of listening someone personal preferences/likes/dislikes and neither I accept a personal relation from previous co-authors and nor i am interested in hearing from anyone with whom or whom not i should work or go around.
+- Listen, believe and talk what is sensible and makes sense and confirm before believing as what you speak reflect yourself.

 **Bioinformatics | Deep Learning | System Adminstration**
 - All code and ideas concieved and written by me unless specified.
-- I use efficient data structures and algorithms, not AI as of now.
+- Read and write computing data structures and algorithms, and dont use AI as of now.
-- Previous: C++, Current: Python, GO, RUST.
+- Current: Python, GO, RUST.
+Dropped C++ 2021.
 - Deep Learning: PyTorch, Tensorflow, Keras, XGBoost, Scikit-learn, Fastai, Markdown.
 - System Analyst | HPC | Database: Git, Grafana, LDAP, Bash, Systemd, Apptainer, Docker, SQlite3, PostgresSQL, SLURM.
 - Web Develpoment: Shiny/ShinyExpress, Streamlit, Django, Flask, HUGO, HTMx, Axum, Actix, Leptos.

-**Personal Approach**
-- If you have listened from me then it has value to you and me and that expresses my interest and willingness and if you have listened from someone else anything fake and not confirmed with me, it has nothing to do with me.
-- I am not responsible for anyone suggesting any personal/work preferences/establishing any sort of categorical/numerical association with anything without informing me, saying that I like that.
-You can ask me anytime and i will let you know.
-- I dont entertain a single word of listening someone personal preferences/likes/dislikes and neither I accept a personal relation from previous co-authors and nor i am interested in hearing from anyone with whom or whom not i should work or go around.
-- Listen, believe and talk what is sensible and makes sense and confirm before believing as what you speak reflect yourself.